kmooney/python-dangerrider/README.rst

 Dangerrider will have the following features:

-* Dangershell, a shell that will allow you to access your stored data and any annotations related to your object library.

-* DangerQL - A sql-like query language that returns your stored objects instead of "rows."

 * Indexes - explicit indexes, defined in python, that work hand-in-glove with your domain model to add aggregation and analysis capabilities.
   Indexes are always explicit, so as to allow the rapid insertion of